Dr. Tricia Munroe, cVMA, CCRT

 She also does a great job as our inventory manager, doing her best to keep our shelves well-stocked (amidst the recent frequent drug recalls and shortages) and our prices competitive.

-Soon to be married, Kari and her fiancée are busy making wedding plans.
-She also enjoys spending time with her family, hiking, cheering on the Seattle Sounders soccer team, and loving on her kitties, Joey and George, and pooch Maddie.
+Married and mom of one son, Kari enjoys spending time with her family, hiking, cheering on the Seattle Sounders soccer team, and loving on her kitties, Joey and George.

 CJ comes to us with 20+ years’ experience in veterinary medicine.
 She’s been a licensed veterinary nurse since 1998 and is especially adept at making our cat patients feel comfortable.